apparentorder/farssh/README.md

 ## Motivation

-To my knowledge, all alternative options employ time-based billing, meaning that you pay a base fee for having them around, even if you're not using them at all.
+To my knowledge, all alternative options use [time-based billing](https://tty.neveragain.de/2021/06/29/timeless-services.html), meaning that you pay a base fee for having them around, even if you're not using them at all.
 For example, while AWS ClientVPN does charge per connection hour, it also charges you just for being associated to your VPC.

 AWS recently announced [EC2 Instance Connect Endpoints](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-using-eice.html) which absolutely solve this problem, even without additional charges.
 For a few days after release, this